red-x-silver/MachineLearning_DiplomaInAppleDevelopment/README.md

-# ML One ☝️  and ML Two ✌️ in 💻Diploma In Apple Development🍎
+# ML One ☝️  and ML Two ✌️

+## 💻Diploma In Apple Development🍎